Motor Vehicle Collision Lawyers Assisting Residents of the California Area

 If you collide with a car that was weaving or failing to maintain lanes appropriately, you may be able to bring a lawsuit for damages.
 You will need to show the other driver’s duty toward you, evidence that the other driver failed to abide by the duty, causation, and actual damages.
 When any of these elements is missing, the defendant can defeat the case.
 For example, if a car was weaving, but you were not actually struck and injured, you will not have actual damages and cannot bring a case.
 Similarly, if you were distracted by a driver in a different lane who was weaving, and as a result you rear-ended a car stopped in traffic, you might have your damages reduced because your distraction contributed to the accident as well as the weaving.

 Sometimes more than one driver is to blame for an accident.
 Perhaps both drivers are distracted and fail to maintain lanes, and as a result, the front of the other driver’s car hits the back of your car.
 A defendant can raise comparative negligence as an affirmative defense.
 When comparative negligence applies, the jury will evaluate the negligence of each driver and reduce the damages according to the plaintiff’s percentage of fault.
 For example, if both drivers are 50% responsible for the accident, and one driver’s damages are $80,000, he can recover $40,000 from the other driver.

-If you need to recover compensation for damages arising out of a failure to maintain lane accident in the Sacramento area, you should consult our motor vehicle collision lawyers.
-It is important not to discuss the matter with another driver or their insurer before you speak to an attorney who is experienced in car accident litigation.
+If you need to recover compensation for damages arising out of a failure to maintain lane accident in the California area, you should consult with a skilled Folsom car accident attorney from our firm.
+It is important not to discuss the matter with another driver or their insurer before you speak to a Folsom car accident lawyer who is experienced in car accident litigation.
 Our firm provides knowledgeable legal representation to injured accident victims from our Folsom office.
 To obtain a free consultation, contact Travis G. Black & Associates online or call us at 916-962-2896.